 Ensure a robust implementation model

 We’ll take for granted that your chosen vendor will have the core functionality you’re looking for.
 Next on your checklist for an outsourced payroll provider is a successful implementation record, and evidence of a plan to get your payroll up and running quickly and efficiently.
 Do they provide support to your staff to ensure everything runs smoothly?
 Do they possess an effective change management strategy?
-And in your organisation, is there an executive sponsor, as well as a network of ambassadors to help ‘sell in’ the new technology?
+And in your organization, is there an executive sponsor, as well as a network of ambassadors to help ‘sell in’ the new technology?

 Start planning early for adoption